miniexact/miniexact/README.md

   - Extensively hackable
   - No dependencies
   - SWIG Bindings support (if available on the system), see the Python example.
+  - [Package on PiPI](https://pypi.org/project/miniexact/) with builds for Linux (Intel and ARM), MacOS (Intel and ARM), Windows (Intel and ARM), and Pyodide.

 ## Usage

-Either use the [web-version](https://miniexact.github.io/miniexact/) in your browser, the latest universal APE release, or compile yourself.
+Either use the [web-version](https://miniexact.github.io/miniexact/) in your browser, the latest universal APE release, the [version on PyPI](https://pypi.org/project/miniexact/), or compile yourself.
 The command line tools expect the algorithm to use (`-x`, `-c`, or `-m`) and the input file(s).
 If multiple files are given (e.g. using your shell's wildcard), each file is solved separately.

 A solution is the list of selected options.
 You can also print the options as they were listed in the input file with the `-p` (print) switch.